 _

-Visiting the interpretive center of the Bercé forest: Carnuta
+Visiting the Carnuta interpretation center of the Bercé forest:

-In the village Jupilles, take a tour of Carnuta, an interpretive center of the Bercé forest.
-You will find a fun temporary exhibition on insects, as well as a space dedicated to the Bercé forest on the first floor, with a permanent exhibition.
-The scenography is very well done, fun, and interactive, and will suit all ages.
-Visiting this space also allows you to prepare for your future outings in the forest!
-You discover the local fauna and flora, silviculture, and forest trades.
+In the village of Jupilles, take a trip to Carnuta, an interpretation center for the Bercé Forest.
+You will find a fun temporary exhibition on insects, as well as a space dedicated to the Bercé Forest on the first floor with a permanent exhibition.
+The scenography is very well done, playful and interactive, and will be suitable for all ages.
+Visiting this space also helps you plan your future forest outings!
+You can discover the local flora and fauna, forestry, and forest-related professions.

 Carnuta